 Our lives settled into a comfortable routine, but juggling family and a demanding career left little time for outside interests.
 It took nearly twenty years and my younger son’s deployment to Iraq to get me writing again.
 My first attempts were little more than two a.m. therapy sessions with no clear direction, but gradually a story took shape.
 Although the effort lacked polish, I was hooked.
 I started over with a new idea, renewed enthusiasm, and a more focused approach.

 I found teachers, mentors, and critique partners who challenged me to improve my skills.
 After two years of study and edits, I had a completed manuscript, but it wasn’t until Mirror Images won the 2012 Women of Faith contest and was published by WestBow Press that I stopped referring to myself as a CPA and started telling people that I was an author.
-My second novel, The Jonah Complex, was released in April 2016.
+My second novel, The Jonah Complex, was released in April 2016 and my third, Fades the Light, in May 2022.

 If you enjoy fast-paced fiction layered with intrigue, romance, and humor, I hope you’ll check out my books.
 From the beautiful cover art, by JoLynn Norlander of Beyond Photography, to the last page, I think you’ll like what you see.